ZiyadWrites/My-Song-Book/README.md

-## Simple User Guide Template for My Song Book

-This template serves as a foundation for creating a straightforward user guide for applications like **My Song Book**.
+This user manual was created as part of a job application process to document a fictional software product.